The Ballad of Gregorio Cortez: Reception and legacy

 The review aggregation website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.67/10 based on 6 reviews.

 Janet Maslin of The New York Times said, "[The film] tells what sounds like a stirring story, and its plainness would seem to be an asset.
 But something more was needed here, if not in the way of fireworks then maybe just in verisimilitude.
 The events may be real, and even the settings are authentic; the courthouse in which Mr. Young filmed the trial scene is the one in which Mr. Cortez's trial actually took place.
 That's not the sort of authenticity that the film lacks.
 What it's missing is the spark, surprise and immediacy that might have made its principals feel like people, rather than key figures in a well-meaning historical pageant."

 Accolades

 Rosanna DeSoto won the Golden Eagle Award for Best Actress for her performance in the film.

+The film also won a Special Jury Prize given by film critic Roger Ebert at the 1983 Sundance Film Festival.